-We place a strong emphasis on our GENIUS values:
+We place a strong emphasis on our GENIUS values, aligning these with the IB Learner Profile:

 - Grounded

 - Entrepreneurial

 - Nurturing

 - Innovative

 - Unique

 - Sophisticated

 If you have questions, my hope is that you find the answer in this handbook.
 If not, please reach out to our Divisional Secretaries, Receptionists, myself, or any member of the Senior Leadership Team.
 We are all here to help and support you and your family in any way we can.